adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » It is impossible to escape the impression that people commonly use false standards of measurement — that they seek power, success and wealth for themselves and admire them in others, and that they underestimate what is of true value in life. - Sigmund Freud</code></pre>
+<pre><code>1 » Motivation is the art of getting people to do what you want them to do because they want to do it. - Dwight D. Eisenhower</code></pre>
-<pre><code>2 » I never teach my pupils.
-I only attempt to provide the conditions in which they can learn. - Albert Einstein</code></pre>
+<pre><code>2 » Life's most persistent and urgent question is, 'What are you doing for others?' - Martin Luther King Jr.</code></pre>
-<pre><code>3 » The fall of dropping water wears away the Stone. - Lucretius</code></pre>
+<pre><code>3 » The greatest way to live with honor in this world is to be what we pretend to be. - Socrates</code></pre>
 </details>

 <!--END_SECTION:waka-->